michaelScopic/bloodlust-edit/README.md

 **[PRIVATE] Hate And Gasoline:** https://discord.gg/ybZD3A9g (Discord invite for the creator's server, get the pack there)
 * ^^ There are NSFW bots in that server, just ignore those and get the pack.

+## FAQ

+1. I have a suggestion for the pack! | There's an issue/bug with this pack!

+* Create a GitHub issue or message me on Discord: `michael_scopic.zsh`

+2. Am I able to freely use this pack for myself?

+* Yes, of course.
+If you redistribute it, please credit me by linking my GitHub and/or YouTube video.

+3. Can you port this to Bedrock Minecraft?

+* As of now, probably not.
+If I am convinced to, then sure.